- Alfuzosin is available as a generic drug and as a brand-name drug. Brand name: Uroxatral.

 More common side effects

-The more common side effects that occur with alfuzosin include:
+The more common side effects that can occur with alfuzosin include:

 Mild side effects may go away within a few days or a couple of weeks.
 Talk to your doctor or pharmacist if they’re more severe or don’t go away.